 4. Impact: The Clean Match Pool

 Across studies, MX8 Labs' validation pipeline typically excludes 10-20% of incoming respondents before they reach the exposure matching stage.
-These exclusions represent a combination of duplicate participants, bot traffic, VPN-masked respondents, browser-tampered sessions, and other forms of fraudulent or invalid participation.
+These exclusions represent a combination of duplicate participants, bot traffic, sessions whose reported environment does not hold up under scrutiny, and other forms of fraudulent or invalid participation.

 Only respondents who survive every layer of this pipeline - cookie deduplication, IP deduplication, device fingerprinting, and behavioral signal analysis - are admitted to the clean match pool.
 It is this validated pool that is then matched against the ad server's exposure log using IP address as the join key.